-January in Langkawi sees plenty of sunshine, with an average of eight hours a day, you can expect beautiful, clear skies, making it perfect for chilling on the beach.
-It’s one of the driest and warmest months of the year – with average temperatures of 28°C, it can reach as high as 33°C. In terms of rain, there’s just 50 millimeters of rain on average across nine days, so you’re unlikely to be caught in a shower.
+January in Langkawi sees plenty of sunshine, with an average of eight hours a day.
+You can expect beautiful, clear skies, making it perfect for chilling on the beach.
+It’s one of the driest and warmest months of the year – with average temperatures of 28°C and highs reaching 33°C. In terms of rain, there are just 50 millimeters of rain on average across nine days, so you’re unlikely to be caught in a shower.

-And with sea temperatures at a pleasant 29°C, it’s no wonder that January is such a popular time of year to visit Langkawi.
-In my opinion, it’s one of the best places to travel in January.
+And with sea temperatures at a pleasant 29°C, it’s no wonder January is such a popular time to visit Langkawi.
+I think it’s one of the best places to travel in January.

 Weather in Langkawi in February

-Average daytime temperatures this time of year hover around 29°C, with highs reaching up to 34°C. There are nine days of sunshine per day on average, with sea temperatures also warm (29°C).
-But since it’s so hot, even if you’re splashing around at the beach you should definitely ensure to cover up and use sunscreen.
+Average daytime temperatures this time of year hover around 29°C, with highs reaching up to 34°C. On average, there are nine days of sunshine, with sea temperatures also warm (29°C).
+But since it’s so hot, even if you’re splashing around at the beach, you should definitely ensure to cover up and use sunscreen.